The Ministry Falling

 "I know you would."
 The Mirror twitched his head and sighed.
 "Sit with me."

-"Er… as long as you promise that you won't shove me off."
+"Er, as long as you promise not to shove me off."

 "I don't have the energy to do that."

-"Listen, school started a week ago.
-I need to make sure you get to Hogwarts.
-The Dark Lord and Dumbledore expect you to make it for sixth year," Malfoy said in a whisper, eyeing the distance between the seashore and their sitting position on the cliff.
+"Because I need to make sure you get to Hogwarts.
+The Dark Lord and Dumbledore expect you to start sixth year."

-"Dumbledore…" Mirror Harry whispered, glassy green eyes reflecting the waves below him.
+"Dumbledore…" he whispered, his glassy green eyes reflecting the waves below.

 Draco turned back, so did Harry.
-Bellatrix watched on with two other Death Eaters, their black robes fluttering in the wind like grim demons.
+The Death Eaters watched on with their black robes fluttering in the wind like grim demons.

-At first when he had seen it, Harry had thought it was a puddle, but beside his feet an oval mirror glittered.
-He jumped through it and landed softly in a garden, a great shabby backyard.
+At first when he saw it, Harry thought it was a puddle, but beside his feet an oval mirror glittered.
+He jumped through, landing softly in a shabby backyard.

 Harry found his Mirror sitting on a rusty bench, bent over with a hand on his forehead, deep in thought.
-There was a rabbit hole in front of him and with his outstretched hand he muttered, "Avada Kedavra…"
+There was a rabbit hole in front of him and with his outstretched hand, muttered, "Avada Kedavra…"

-"Avada Kedavra…" Leaves outside the hole smoked.
-He smirked and puffed up his chest.
-"Avada Kedavra…" he said again with more confidence.
+"Avada Kedavra."
+Leaves outside the hole smoked.
+He puffed up his chest.
+"Avada Kedavra!" he said again more confidently.
 This time the leaves caught on fire.

-A boar bolted from the bushes, scaring both of them.
+A boar bolted from the bushes, scaring them.

-The boar obeyed, but pawed at the dirt, angrily.
+The boar obeyed, but pawed at the dirt angrily.
 He wasn't a complete Animagus yet.
-One of the boar's ears was still human looking and his snout looked more like a nose.
+One of his ears was still human looking and his snout looked more like a nose.
 He changed into human form with a pop.